-Georgetown University In Qatar Unveils Hiwaraat Conference Series
+Georgetown University in Qatar unveils Hiwaraat Conference Series

 Convened by Dr. Masri, in collaboration with the Center for International and Regional Studies (CIRS), the three-day conference will kick off on September 14 at the Four Seasons hotel in Doha.

-Foregrounding diverse Iraqi voices, the conference will feature high-profile speakers from theand MENA region for a comprehensive exploration of two decades of political, economic, and social upheaval in the region, and the obstacles that continue to confront future generations in Iraq.
+Foregrounding diverse Iraqi voices, the conference will feature high-profile speakers from the US and MENA region for a comprehensive exploration of two decades of political, economic, and social upheaval in the region, and the obstacles that continue to confront future generations in Iraq.

 Live Arabic and English translation will be available throughout the conferences.

-To register and learn more details about the conference, including the full list of participants and the schedule of panels, interested participants are encouraged to visit Georgetown University in Qatar website.
+To register and learn more details about the conference, including the full list of participants and the schedule of panels, please visit: or click here.